With Proton Mail, there are several main types of email addresses you can use:

 - The original address you signed up with, which usually ends in @proton.me or @protonmail.com (like email@example.com)

-If you activated your short @pm.me address with a Proton Free plan, you can only receive emails at your short @pm.me address.
-If you have a paid plan, you can also send messages from your @pm.me address, you’ll need to upgrade to a paid plan.
+If you activated your short @pm.me address with a Proton Free plan, you can only receive emails at that address.
+If you want to send emails from your @pm.me address, you’ll need to upgrade to a paid plan.